dromorobo/MSX-wifi/README.md

 # MSX-wifi
 MSX wifi (ESP8266 via RS232)

 Add a wifi interface to an MSX computer, using an ESP8266 SoC.
-This is a very sophisticated low-cost solution that uses a serial interface to communicate with the host.
-It is easy to make a cartridge yourself: you just have to modify an MSX modem cartridge, such as the Philips NMS1250, but basically any modem or serial cartridge will do (*).
-I used an NMS1250, where I removed all modem specific components and connecting the ESP8266 with a 5V adapter directly to the Z8530 uart.

-Another solution is to buy a BadCat Wifi MSX cartridge.
-This cartridge also uses an ESP8266.
-You need to re-flash it with NodeMCU firmware.

-(*) preferably one that is supported by Erik Maas' Fossil driver, because that makes it easier to develop your own programs.
+This ESP8266 is a very sophisticated low-cost solution that uses a serial interface to communicate with the host.
+An MSX can become such a host.
+You need an MSX modem cartridge, such as the Philips NMS1250, or a serial interface, such as the NMS121x.
+This requires some soldering to connect the ESP.
+Another solution is to buy a BadCat Wifi interface; this interface already has an ESP8266 onboard.
+Any interface with a uart will do, but preferably one that is supported by Erik Maas' Fossil driver, because that makes it easier to use existing apps and to develop your own programs.

-This is still under development, but it works already... http server and client, https client, domain lookup, even mdns works, meaning your MSX will automatically turn op in Finder or Explorer... so stay tuned for updates.
+This is still under development, but it works already: http server and client, https client, domain lookup, even mdns works, meaning your MSX will automatically turn op in Finder or Explorer.
+The things an MSX can do with this ESP2866 SoC are endless...

+... so stay tuned for updates.

 WHAT YOU NEED - Hardware
 - Serial Interface
-  - NMS1250 modem cartridge, an ESP8266 and 5V adapter (or level shifters) to connect 3.3V ESP to the uart (Z8530, 8251, 8250 or 16550, depending on cartridge), or
+  - NMS1250 modem cartridge or other, and an ESP8266 SoC (ESP01) and 5V adapter (or level shifters) to connect 3.3V ESP to the uart (Z8530, 8251, 8250 or 16550, depending on cartridge), or
-  - BadCat Wifi MSX cartridge, which has an onboard ESP8266
+  - BadCat Wifi MSX cartridge, which already has an onboard ESP8266
 - MSX computer
+  - Any MSX1 or MSX2 with MSX DOS will do
+  - (optional) MSX cartridge that can do SD-cards
+- PC/Mac with a USB-serial interface (to connect the ESP and flash it with a new firmware)

 WHAT YOU NEED - Software for ESP
 - NodeMCU firmware (with tmr, http, uart, mdns modules)